olliegardner/seminar-roulette/plan.md

   - Add the ability to add a seminar to your calendar.
   - Change to a list structure instead of a grid.
 - **Week 14**
+  - Add more filters and the ability to sort.
+  - Add counter bubbles to tabs.
+  - Implement more unit tests.
+  - Write chapter 1 of dissertation.
 - **Week 15**
 - **Week 16**
 - **Week 17**